plone/plone.restapi/docs/source/querystringsearch.rst

   - ``sort_order`` : ``"ascending"``, ``"descending"``
   - ``limit``

+and also some extra parameters:

-and also the ``fullobjects`` parameter for return the whole objects instead of the summary serialization of them.
+  - ``fullobjects`` (parameter for return the whole objects instead of the summary serialization of them)
+  - ``exclude_context`` (parameter to exclude current context from results.
+This parameter does not work with Products.ZCatalog < 5.1).